 We recommend the flu vaccine for all of our patients who are over six months of age and have medical clearance.
 Talk with your child’s doctor about the vaccine.

 We also encourage parents, brothers and sisters, and other household members and caregivers to get a flu shot.
-The flu vaccine is also available in a nasal spray for healthy individuals between the ages of 2 and 49.

 Getting the flu vaccine is a positive and important step in protecting your family’s health.